louderont/sbd/README.md

 To increase the scope to deal with more heterogeneous types of texts but also to develop a multi latin language approach, theses perspectives could be considered:

-1. Implementing a multi-stage classifier approach such as the [Punkt](https://aclanthology.org/J06-4003.pdf) algorithm: Unsupervised Multilingual Sentence Boundary Detection, Tibor Kiss, Jan Strunk, 2006.
+1. Implementing an unsupervised multi-stage classifier approach such as the [Punkt](https://aclanthology.org/J06-4003.pdf) algorithm: Unsupervised Multilingual Sentence Boundary Detection, Tibor Kiss, Jan Strunk, 2006.
 The approach uses at first likehood ratios to define whether a token is likely to be an abbreviation.
 Then, for every token with a final period, based on the context, it identifies whether a token is a sentence end.

-2. Neural Network approach such as the [SATZ architecture](https://aclanthology.org/J97-2002.pdf): Adaptive Multilingual Sentence Boundary Disambiguation, David D., Marti A. Hearst.
+2. A Neural Network approach such as the [SATZ architecture](https://aclanthology.org/J97-2002.pdf): Adaptive Multilingual Sentence Boundary Disambiguation, David D., Marti A. Hearst.
 Thanks to POS frequency for the corpus, token vector and context is fed to a fully-connected neural network predicting end of sentence tokens.

 Otherwise, other architecture such as LSTM could be considered.

 ## Bonus